kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/get-started-1.4.1.md

 The AccountForUpdate contains only the public key to be used for account update and the address of the account to update.

 The examples below start with updating your account with accountKey.
-There must be enough KLAY in the account to be used for testing.
-Test KLAY for the Baobab network is available through [Baobab Faucet](../../../build/tools/wallets/klaytn-wallet.md#how-to-receive-baobab-testnet-klay).
+There must be enough KAIA in the account to be used for testing.
+Test KAIA for the Kairos network is available through [Kairos Faucet](../../../build/tools/wallets/kaia-wallet.md#how-to-receive-kairos-testnet-klay).

 #### Create an AccountForUpdate  <a id="create-an-accountforupdate"></a>
 Let's start by creating an AccountForUpdate.